Stone-Path-Engineering/events/index.md

 - Product designers
 - Supporters of the industry
-- Those looking to work in or hire people in the industry Event Agenda:
+- Those looking to work in or hire people in the industry

+### Event Agenda

-- 4:30 arrive, park, grab a drink
+- 4:30 - arrive, park, grab a drink
-- 5p event kick-off and short welcome
+- 5:00 - event kick-off and short welcome
   - Optional tours of Maple Studios
   - Share projects and mingle
-- 6:30p wrap up and take off
+- 6:30 - wrap up and take off

 ### Reserve Your Spot